Obada111/competitive-programming/README.md

 Competitive Programming is built on:

 - clear thinking
+- strong logic
 - patience
-- practice
 - consistency
-- strong logic
-- and dedication
+- and continuous learning

-Keep learning.
 Keep practicing.
 Keep improving.

-If you stay consistent, you **will** become strong. 🔥💪
+Stay dedicated — and you will become strong. 🔥💪